KLM-Flight-Academy-Technical-Department/.github/profile/README.md

 ### flightlogger-wrapper
 Wrapper for the FlightLogger API providing a single function for fetching of a variety of data from FlightLogger.

-### CANport-processor
+### jopie
-Server-based implementation for handling of received data from CANport modules.
-Utilizes the Microsoft Graph API to fetch incoming emails with data and handles these accordingly.
-If deemed required, notifications are sent by email to the Technical Department and over Telegram using the Telegram API.
+Jopie is a system developed specifically for use by the KLM Flight Academy maintenance department.
+Jopie is a continuously running script handling incoming ECU data, FlightLogger data and much more.
+The purpose of Jopie is to develop a helper for the Technical Department, assisting in whatever data-gathering and reporting is necessary and relieving the office employees as much as possible.